ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 Experimental, deprecated and unsupported code for Elastic Search 1.4.2 has been dropped from kernel, to be replaced with a dedicated bundle for the latest Elastic version in the future.

-### Field Types
+### Field types

 #### Star Rating

-The unused `ezsrrating` Field Type has been removed along with the related database storage and clean installation entries.
+The unused `ezsrrating` field type has been removed along with the related database storage and clean installation entries.

 #### RichText

-The `ezrichtext` Field Type has been removed from `ezplatform-kernel`.
+The `ezrichtext` field type has been removed from `ezplatform-kernel`.
 Use [`ezplatform-richtext`](https://github.com/ezsystems/ezplatform-richtext) instead.

 Following this change: